csumb/csumb-gatsby/src/static/dashboard.md

 To reorder your apps, expand your apps using the arrow on the right, and click the **Edit order** button.

+If you own an app that you want to be moved from More apps to the main dashboard, [Submit an IT workorder](https://csumb.teamdynamix.com/TDClient/Requests/TicketRequests/NewForm?ID=e2K20GXGOlk_).

 ## Ottercard, print balance, and your account

 Everything about your account, including **Ottercard balance**, **print balance**, and account information is now under the **Your account** button on the top of every page of the campus website.
 Here you can quickly find: